jeknov/RankME/README.md

 Citing
 -------

-If you use this dataset in your work, please cite [the following paper](http://aclweb.org/anthology/N18-2012):
+If you use this code or data in your work, please cite [the following paper](http://aclweb.org/anthology/N18-2012):

 ```
 @inproceedings{novikova2018rankME,